Vegas Golden Knights: Start of operations and the inaugural season (2017–2018)

 On April 11, the franchise won its first playoff game in a 1–0 victory over the Los Angeles Kings in the first game of the series.
 Six days later on April 17, the franchise earned their first playoff series win against the Kings, winning the fourth game by a 1–0 score, which also became their first playoff series sweep.
-The Knights became the first team in NHL history to sweep their first playoff series in their inaugural season.
-On May 6, 2018, the Golden Knights defeated the San Jose Sharks four-games-to-two, becoming the third team in NHL history to win multiple playoff series in their inaugural season, and advanced to the Western Conference Finals.
-On May 20, Vegas defeated the Winnipeg Jets to win the Western Conference Finals in five games, becoming the third NHL team to advance to the Stanley Cup Finals in its inaugural season, after the Toronto Arenas in 1918 and the St. Louis Blues in 1968.
-The Golden Knights would lose the Stanley Cup Finals to the Washington Capitals in five games; despite this loss, the team won 13 postseason games that year, breaking the record for the most wins by an expansion team in their first playoff appearance (which was previously held by the Florida Panthers when they won 12 games in their first postseason appearance in the 1996 playoffs).
+The Golden Knights became the first team in NHL history to sweep their first playoff series in their inaugural season.
+On May 6, 2018, the Golden Knights defeated the San Jose Sharks four-games-to-two, becoming the third team in NHL history to win multiple playoff series in their inaugural season, and advanced to the conference finals.
+On May 20, Vegas defeated the Winnipeg Jets to win the conference finals in five games, becoming the third NHL team to advance to the Stanley Cup Final in its inaugural season, after the Toronto Arenas in 1918 and the St. Louis Blues in 1968.
+The Golden Knights were defeated in the Stanley Cup Final by the Washington Capitals in five games; despite this loss, the team won 13 postseason games that year, breaking the record for the most wins by an expansion team in their first playoff appearance.

-In the 2018–19 season, the Golden Knights returned to the playoffs as the third seed of the Pacific Division.
-They were defeated in the First Round in seven games by the San Jose Sharks.

-During the 2019–20 season, the Golden Knights fired head coach Gallant and replaced him with recently fired Sharks' head coach Peter DeBoer on January 15, 2020.
-After earning the top seed in the Western Conference during the round robin of the Stanley Cup Qualifiers, the Golden Knights advanced to the Conference Finals before falling to the Dallas Stars in five games.

-In the shortened 2020–21 season, which saw a temporary realignment where teams only played against their own division in the regular season, the Golden Knights finished second in the West Division despite being tied in points with the Colorado Avalanche due to the Golden Knights having five fewer regulation wins than the Avalanche.
-They defeated the Minnesota Wild and the Colorado Avalanche in the first and second rounds of the Stanley Cup playoffs, but were eliminated in the Stanley Cup Semifinals in six games by the Montreal Canadiens.

-The 2021–22 season saw the Golden Knights miss the playoffs for the first time in team history, as they finished three points behind the Nashville Predators in the Western Conference.

-On September 20th, 2022, Vegas announced that their Gold jerseys would take over as their Primary home jersey, as well as announcing a new center ice logo, as part of their "The Golden Age" campaign.